Claim types

 Overview

-Constructive dismissal happens when an employer commits a serious breach and you resign in response.
+Under constructive dismissal uk law, this happens when an employer commits a fundamental breach of contract and you resign in response.

 - A fundamental breach of contract by the employer.